ckipp01/dotty-error-index/CONTRIBUTING.md

 ### Here is a list of `ErrormessageID`s that aren't yet reproduced.

-  - [ ] 002 EmptyCatchAndFinallyBlockID - See file for more details.
-I thought
-      this was fixed, but it's not.
   - [ ] 022 ByNameParameterNotSupportedID - I honestly just can't figure out
       how to reproduce this
   - [ ] 025 IdentifierExpectedID - See the note in this file.
 I can't reproduce